Expresso Aéreo Flight 028: Occupants

 The crew consisted of three Peruvians and two Russians.
 The pilot and flight engineer were Russian.
 The first officer of the flight was the son of the airline’s CEO, Martín Perochena.

 Accident

 The aircraft took off from Tingo María Airport and climbed to 13,000 feet.
 Six minutes later, the aircraft collided with the slope of Mount Carpish and exploded.
-The wreckage was located 45 kilometers southwest away from the airport and spread 660 feet.
+The crash happened during a day of bad weather, with heavy rain and dense fog leading to reduced visibility.
+The plane reportedly crashed into a particular elevation called "Tres Alcantarillas."
+The wreckage was located 45 kilometers southwest of the airport and spread over 660 feet.
 Air Force pilots found the aircraft, leading to 35 climbers discovering the wreckage of the aircraft on March 5th in an isolated area.

 Aftermath

 The investigation by Peru’s Commission for the Investigation of Aviation Accidents was unable to conclude the cause of the incident due to the location of the wreckage.
 However, the crash is reported to have effectively ended commercial air links between Tingo María and Lima until LC Perú resumed the route in 2012.